mahmutessiz/Desktop-app-tauri/README.md

 2. Install the dependencies using `pnpm install`.
 3. Run the development server using `pnpm dev`.
 4. Build the project using `pnpm build`.
+5. Build the project using `npm run tauri build`.
+6. Run the development server using `npm run tauri dev`.

 ## Contributing